-- Pain medication should be taken at least 30 minutes before physical therapy or prior to walking exercise. - Encourage the patient to gradually wean himself off prescription pain medication.
+- Pain medication should be taken at least 30 minutes before physical therapy. - Encourage the patient to gradually wean himself off prescription pain medication.
 Follow the surgeon's recommendations for taking over-the-counter medication in place of prescription pain medication. - Have the patient change position every 30 minutes throughout the day. - Use ice for pain control.
-Applying ice to an affected area will decrease discomfort, but do not use for more than 20 minutes at a time.
+Applying ice to an affected joint will decrease discomfort, but do not use for more than 20 minutes at a time.
 Allow the skin to warm again for 20 minutes then reapply the ice.
 Do not place ice bags directly on the skin.
 This will cause damage to the skin and condensation will soak the dressing.
 Frozen peas placed in a pillow case or wrapped in a towel make an ideal ice pack.
 Return the bag to the freezer to be used later.
 Time the amount of time the patient has ice to their incision: use a kitchen timer, phone alarm, or write down the time.
-It is important not to leave packs of ice on the incision for extended periods of time. - Encourage relaxation.
-Soft music, quiet rooms to meditate, deep breathing or favorite movies or reading material are all suggestions for pain management.
+It is important not to leave packs of ice on the incision for extended periods of time.